kscieslinski/CTF/pwn/ctfzone2019/tictactoe/README.md

 [ 1295.699752] traps: tictactoe[3654] general protection ip:4016b3 sp:7fffffffdd78 error:0 in tictactoe[400000+5000]
 ```

 We just found the most basic buffer overflow!
-Moreover we havn't seen  "__stack_ch_fail" alert, so the binary perhaps is not well protected.
+Moreover we haven't seen  "__stack_ch_fail" alert, so the binary perhaps is not well protected.
 We can confirm that by using checksec command:

 ```bash